Welcome 'Ubunuts' everywhere!

 And, by the way, our colleagues, locums and staff all love using Ubuntu too...

-- Well, it does everything that other operating systems do, only usually better, faster, prettier and in a more stable manner
+- Well, it does everything that other operating systems do, only usually in a better, faster, prettier, elegant and more stable manner.
+This is why it is consistently ranked as one of the most popular, and certainly the easiest, Linux distribution available.

 - There is very little learning curve for users - if your users use Windows or Mac, they will be able to use Ubuntu within about two minutes - seriously (I just didn't tell my staff much other than that the computers had changed appearance a bit, and they seemed to not really notice!)

 - Robust Security!
-At the local environment, Linux is by its nature, significantly
+Linux is by nature significantly

-- Word-processing, spreadsheets, scanning, printing, email, messaging, graphics, desktop publishing etc etc are all included, and are all free, naturally.
+- Word-processing, spreadsheets, scanning, printing, email, messaging, graphics, presentation software etc etc are all included, and are all free, naturally.
 You get the powerful open source LibreOffice suite pre-installed for free so you can keep working seamlessly with your MSWord and PowerPoint files.
-No need to pay real money for every single instance of MsOffice in running your office.
+No need to pay real money for every single instance of MsOffice running in your office.

-- Files can be shared with Windows and Mac users, even on the same network, there are no barriers to interoperability
+- Files can be shared with Windows and Mac users, even on the same local network.
+It is generally very easy to set up networking and print sharing.

 - Beautiful and prominent checkboxes on your eForms by default